jeandiogo/locker/README.md

 	std::vector<std::string> my_locked = locker::get_locked(); //returns the names of all files locked by current process locker::clear();                                           //unlocks all locked files (do not call this if some lockfile is open)

-	std::string my_data = locker::xread("a.txt");              //reads a file exclusively and returns its content as a string locker::xwrite("a.txt", my_data);                          //writes data to a file exclusively (type of data must be insertable to std::ofstream) locker::xwrite("a.txt", "value", ':', 42);                 //writes multiple data to a file exclusively
+	std::string my_data = locker::xread("a.txt");              //exclusive-reads a file and returns its content as a string locker::xwrite("a.txt", my_data);                          //exclusive-writes data to a file (type of data must be insertable to std::ofstream) locker::xwrite("a.txt", "value", ':', 42);                 //exclusive-writes multiple data to a file

 *Copyright 2020 Jean Diogo ([Jango](mailto:jeandiogo@gmail.com))*